Th3-M4jor/Adjutant-exe/README.md

     - `"Battlechip"`
     - An `Oban` migration for the respective version of the library
 - A development sqlite DB for logging and storing state about slash commands
-  - This can be created by running `mix ecto.create -r BnBBot.Repo.SQLite`
+  - This can be created by running `mix ecto.create -r Adjutant.Repo.SQLite`
-  - Said DB must then be migrated `mix ecto.migrate -r BnBBot.Repo.SQLite`
+  - Said DB must then be migrated `mix ecto.migrate -r Adjutant.Repo.SQLite`
 - In `config/dev.exs` the `token:` config will need an actual bot token

 The bot should then be able to be successfully started by running: